Upgrading to HDB 2.3.x

 Restart HDFS and dependent services.
 Do not restart HAWQ.
 Perform service checks on these services.

 Upgrade HDP to version 2.5.3.
-Follow the instructions in Upgrading HDP in the Hortonworks Pivotal HDP documentation.
+Follow the instructions in Upgrading HDP in the Hortonworks documentation.

 Navigate back to HDFS service Configs > Advanced > Custom hdfs-site and set the